-- During reporting period, NECC continued and finalized the process of updating NECC-TVET curricula for the five identified professions as GIZ recruited local and international experts to work on curricula development with NECC trainers based on the "complex tasks approach CTA".
-The expert and NECC trainers worked in full cooperation with the consultants to develop and update the curricula.
-It is worth mentioning that this year will be a pilot for the curricula. - It is worth mentioning that NECC is comprehensively developing and upgrading its TVET training techniques.
+During reporting period, NECC commenced the process of updating NECC-TVET curricula for the identified curricula of new profession of HVAC as GIZ recruited local and international experts to work on curricula development with NECC trainers based on the "complex tasks approach CTA".
+The expert and NECC trainers worked in full cooperation to develop and update the curricula.
+It is worth mentioning that this year will be a pilot for the new HVAC curricula after being validated and accredited.

+It is worth mentioning that NECC is comprehensively developing and upgrading its TVET training techniques.
 In that context, CTA is standing for an approach utilizing social, personal, behavioral and technical skills and knowledge of a trainee in the process of training and response to clients and service demanders.